-PR 10/2021 replaced and revoked PR No. 44 of 2016 on Lists of Business Fields That Are Closed and Open with Conditions to Investment known as the Negative Investment List.
-The Positive List features a significant change by opening up numerous business sectors previously closed or restricted for foreign investment.
+PR 10/2021 has replaced and revoked PR No. 44 of 2016 on List of Closed Business Sector and Open Business Sector with Requirements in Capital Investment Sector, known as the Negative Investment List.
+The Positive List features a significant change by opening numerous business sectors previously closed or restricted for foreign investment.